kalkulacka-one/volebni-kalkulacka-2022/frontend/docs/embedding.md

 ## How to use embeds

-To create an embed, create a new file in `@/components/embeds/MyAwesomeEmbed.vue` (filename always has to end with `Embed` and be CamelCased):
+To create an embed, create a new file in `@/components/embeds/MyAwesomeEmbed.vue` (filename always has to end with `Embed` and be PascalCased):

 ```vue
 <script setup lang="ts">